-Metals: Data are supplied by the Department of Communication, Climate Action and Environment.
+Metals: Data are supplied by the Department of the Environment, Climate and Communications.
 Lead and Zinc are mined together in Ireland as "coupled production".
 Gross ores are allocated to the two metals using relative value weights as recommended by the Eurostat MFA Compilation Guidelines.